First mentioned in Roman recipe books, meatloaf is a traditional dish with a history dating back to the 5th century.

 This recipe is for a bacon-wrapped keto meatloaf.

-In addition to being low in carbohydrate, the meatloaf is mixed with tasty seasonings, covered in melted cheese and then wrapped in bacon.
+In addition to being a very low carb recipe, the meatloaf is mixed with tasty seasonings, covered in melted cheese and then wrapped in bacon.

 To make this low carb meatloaf is a little time-consuming, but the reward is more than worth the effort.